Content Warning: attempted sexual assault; Indigenous Feminist anger that cuts like the lead riff in “The Trooper”

 There is a stunning Icelandic film called Metalhead (Málmhaus), about a young woman who lives in a small rural community and embraces metal music as a way to confront death and hopelessness.
 The final scene is iconic, and will turn you into a puddle of melting corpsepaint if you, too, have headbanged in your room to Symphony of Destruction.
 The film’s themes translate well into the current realities of so many Indigenous communities.

-I remember once, an old môniyaw professor asked me to send him an example of “your people’s music” after a conversation where he assumed the only instrument we used was “simple drums”.
-I sent him Biipiigwan (yes, that’s Anishinaabemowin).
+I remember once, an older môniyaw professor asked me to send him an example of “your people’s music” after a conversation where he assumed the only instrument we used was “simple drums”.
+I sent him Biipiigwan (yes, that’s Anishinaabemowin heavy metal).